Q & A: What you need to know about liver cancer

---all of us.
-So you don't automatically get on the transplant list no matter what.
+- --to all of us.
+So you have-- so you don't automatically get on a transplant list, no matter what.
 There is a pretty extensive work-up our patients go through.
-So in addition to an indication which is often the advanced liver disease, or in this case, as you say, a liver cancer, we have to make sure the liver cancer is not too advanced, because then we can't offer cure with a liver transplant.
+So in addition to an indication, which is often the advanced liver disease, or in this case, I should say a liver cancer, we have to make sure the liver cancer is not too advanced, because then we can't offer a cure with the liver transplant.

 Well, you guys were fantastic.

 And both so young.

 That's all the time we have for the program.
 Thank you for being on the show, and thank you for your wonderful questions.
 If you want more information, you can visit our website at uchicagomedicine.org, or you can call 888-824-0200.
 And also, remember to keep an eye on our Facebook page for more events and live programs that will be coming up soon.
 Thanks for watching, and have a great week.

 This is a type of cancer that starts in the liver.
 Primary liver cancer typically affects individuals who already have advanced liver disease or cirrhosis (usually as a result of hepatitis B or C), alcoholic liver disease or fatty liver disease.
 Because patients are battling two competing diseases — advanced liver disease and liver cancer — care and treatment is complex and requires an experienced, multidisciplinary team.